PlanetDestroyyer/kawach/README.md

-# SafeGuard - Women Safety App
+# Kawach - Women Safety App

 A comprehensive women safety application with emergency features, built with a React Native frontend and Python backend.

 ## Overview

-SafeGuard is a mobile application designed to enhance personal safety for women through a variety of features including emergency SOS, location tracking, trusted contacts management, incident reporting, and community support.
+Kawach is a mobile application designed to enhance personal safety for women through a variety of features including emergency SOS, location tracking, trusted contacts management, incident reporting, and community support.

 ## Project Structure